-The Deans' Office is looking for talented and motivated students to become SARN Peer Advisors for the 2013-2014 academic year.
-SARN Peer Advisors are juniors and seniors who work during New Student Orientation (NSO) and throughout the academic year to support Wesleyan's faculty advising program and enhance student access to academic resources through the Student Academic Resource Network (SARN).
+The Deans' Office is looking for talented and motivated students to become Student Academic Resources (SAR) Peer Advisors for the 2013-2014 academic year.
+SAR Peer Advisors are juniors and seniors who work during New Student Orientation (NSO) and throughout the academic year to support Wesleyan's faculty advising program and enhance student access to academic resources through SAR.
 Peer Advisors will receive training, give individualized peer advice and facilitate workshops for groups of students regarding time management, public speaking, study and exam preparation strategies.
 Some Peer Advisors work only for NSO or for NSO and the Fall semester.

 - Support new students with schedule planning and preparation for faculty advisor meetings during New Student Orientation and provide basic support for other orientation activities, including assisting with Arrival Day move in and as assigned.

 - Act as an informed resource for all students regarding matters related to registration, WesMaps, major declaration, and schedule planning during registration periods (November and April).